-The UIFR is used to define actions to be taken by specific water agencies to limit the impacts of dry conditions.
-A range of options include increased customer conservation, switching to groundwater as a supply, switching to an alternative surface water source (e.g., the Sacramento River), or reoperation of reservoirs further up the watershed in the Middle Fork of the American River.
+The UIFR is used to define actions to be taken by specific water agencies to limit the impacts of dry conditions (i.e., drier or driest Water Form year types).
+A range of options include increased customer conservation, switching to groundwater as a supply, switching to an alternative surface water source (e.g., the Sacramento River), or reoperation of upstream reservoirs within the watershed in the Middle Fork of the American River.

-Since execution of the Water Forum Agreement, one-third of years (6 out of 18) have been classified as dry or driest (Figure 2-2).
-Although 2001 and 2004 were dry, local conditions were not considered to be in a stage of drought.
-It was not until consecutive dry years (2007-2008 and 2013-2014) were experienced that drought conditions were declared by the Governor in 2008 and 2014, respectively.
+Since execution of the Water Forum Agreement, one-third of years (6 out of 18) have been classified as drier or driest (Figure 2-4).
+Although, it was not until consecutive drier Water Forum year types (2007-2008 and 2013-2014) were experienced that drought conditions were declared by the Governor in 2008 and 2014, respectively.
+Since 1921, UIFR exceeded: wet years 56 percent of the time, average years 82 percent of the time, and drier years 97 percent of the time (Figure 2-5).

-To further evaluate the appropriateness of the UIFR as an index for drought conditions, the classification of the Water Forum Year Type was compared to CVP water supply allocations for municipal and industrial (M&I) contractors north of the Delta since 2000.
-Table 2-2 shows a positive relationship between the UIFR index and CVP allocations.
-In the six years classified as either dry or driest by the UIFR index, five of those saw reduced CVP allocations.
+To further evaluate the appropriateness of the UIFR as an index for drought conditions, the classification of the Water Forum year type was compared to CVP water supply allocations for M&I contractors north of the Delta since 2000.
+Table 2-2 shows a strong correlation between the UIFR index and CVP allocations.
+In the six years classified as either drier or driest by the UIFR index, five of those saw reduced CVP allocations.
 There were no CVP allocation reductions in the 12 years classified as either average or wet by the UIFR index.